JIMENEZ, UBALDO

 TRANSACTIONS

-• Jimenez has a 92-98 mph 4-seam FASTBALL that is gaining more velocity, reaching as high as 100 mph.
-His 2-seamer has excellent armside running and sinking action.
+• Jimenez has a 91-95 mph four-seam FASTBALL, once reaching as high as 100 mph.
+But he's more around 91-95 at most, now.
+His 88-92 mph two-seam SINKER has excellent armside running and sinking action.
 He keeps that excellent heater low in the strike zone, on or below the knees.
-And he has a SPLITTER.
+And he has an 83-86 mph SPLITTER.
+He has an 88-92 mph CUTTER, but rarely uses it anymore.

-• In 2009, Ubaldo's go-to pitch was the 4-seam fastball, sitting in the mid-90s.
-Now (2010 and on), he uses the 2-seam sinker, the curve and the changeup the most, but his cutter slider and 4-seamer are also in use, giving him six pitches in his incredible arsenal, reminding baseball guys of Juan Marichal.
+• In 2009, Ubaldo's go-to pitch was the four-seam fastball, sitting in the mid-90s.
+Since then, he uses the two-seam sinker the most, but his cutter/slider and four-seamer are also in use, giving him five pitches in his incredible arsenal.

-And Jimenez varies the six pitches, so his catcher actually has 12 different signs, instead of the usual 5 or 6 for most pitchers.
+And Jimenez varies the five pitches.
+So his catcher actually has like 10 different signs, instead of the usual 5 or 6 for most pitchers.
+(2014)

-• Ubaldo's best pitch is the 2-seam sinker.
-It is now considered the best pitch in the game, better than Tim Lincecum's changeup and Mo Rivera's cutter.
-The movement on the 2-seamer makes it unhittable.
-(July 2010)
+• 2013: Ubaldo's best pitch is the two-seam sinker.
+It was considered one the best pitches in the game.
+The movement on the two-seamer makes it almost unhittable.

 • Ubaldo has the confidence to throw strikes.
 He has learned what hitters are endeavoring to do and pitching to their weakness.
 He has changed from a thrower to a pitcher, now setting up hitters more effectively.